laravel/docs/eloquent-relationships.md

 #### Defining The Inverse Of The Relation

 So, we can access the `Phone` model from our `User`.
-Now, let's define a relationship on the `Phone` model that will let us access the `User` the owns the phone.
+Now, let's define a relationship on the `Phone` model that will let us access the `User` that owns the phone.
 We can define the inverse of a `hasOne` relationship using the `belongsTo` method:

     <?php